czl368/conformation-rotation-project/README.md

 Processes all .cif files in a folder by extracting desired features and storing resulting dictionaries as .pkl files

 ### Preliminary Data Analysis.ipynb
-Filtering processed files and preliminary data analysis
+Filtering processed files and preliminary data analysis.
+Note b-factor vs number of alternate locations plot includes all atoms (both backbone and sidechain).

 ## Notes
 1. Make sure to change all of the file paths in each file